← Back to 史記

 穿 穿

-Initially, more than ten years before this, the Yellow River burst at Guan, and the lands of Liang and Chu were certainly already repeatedly distressed.
-The commanderies along the Yellow River built dikes to block the river, but they then burst and broke, and the expenses could not be completely counted.
-Afterward, Fan Xi wanted to reduce transport at Dizhu, and dug a canal from the Fen and Yellow River to irrigate fields, with workers numbering tens of thousands; Zheng Dangshi, because the Wei transport canal was circuitous and far, chiseled a straight canal from Chang'an to Huayin, with workers numbering tens of thousands; Shuofang also dug a canal, with workers numbering tens of thousands.
-Each experienced two or three periods, the merit was not completed, and the expenses were also each several huge ten thousands.
+Earlier, for more than ten years before this, the Yellow River had burst at Guan, and the lands of Liang and Chu had already suffered repeatedly.
+The commanderies along the river built dikes to block it, but each time the river burst and the defenses failed, and the cost was beyond counting.
+Afterward, Fan Xi wanted to reduce transport at Dizhu, so he dug a canal from the Fen and the Yellow River to irrigate fields, employing tens of thousands of workers; because the Wei transport canal was circuitous and far, Zheng Dangshi cut a straight canal from Chang’an to Huayin, employing tens of thousands of workers; Shuofang also dug a canal, employing tens of thousands of workers.
+Each project dragged on for two or three periods, but it was never completed, and the expense in each case ran to many millions.

 14